This Year’s Stations of Saturn

 Contact Jamie for a reading.

-Read about Saturn in Sagittarius and other transiting planets in signs this year.
+Read about Saturn in Capricorn and other transiting planets in signs this year.

 Read my Frequently Asked Questions about astrology.